idan-rubin/icq.bot.net/README.md

 # icq.bot.net

-HTTP-Based C# implementation for ICQ Bot APIs.
+HTTP-Based C# implementation for ICQ Bot APIs (also known as Mail.ru Agent bot API / VK Teams bot API).

 No Microsoft proprietary mambo jumbo needed!
-Built on the goodness of .Net Standard 2.0 and Json.Net
+Built on the goodness of .Net Standard 2.0 and Newtonsoft.Json

 ## What's in it for me?
 With this package you can: